AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-39/acsd-53583-improves-partial-reindex-performance-category-products-product-categories.md

 <u>Expected results</u>:

-Full reindex is called once per product and takes almost the same time as partial reindex because all products and categories were changed.
+Partial reindex is called once per product and takes almost the same time as full reindex because all products and categories were changed.

 <u>Actual results</u>: